-The number of samples analysed in duplicate should be between 6 and 10, depending on the frequency of analysis of the panel.
+The number of samples analysed in duplicate should be between 6 and 10, depending on the frequency of the panel's analysis.

-In order to know the direction of the differences of the Deviation Number, control charts shall be used.
+To find the direction of the differences of the DN, control charts shall be used.

-The Deviation Number can also be used for other performance check purposes (for example, to check the deviation of the taster, or the panel, to the reference value of characterised sample/reference material).
+The DN can also be used to check other aspects of performance (for example, to check the deviation of the taster, or the panel, to the reference value of characterised sample/reference material).